Overview

 Project update

-The engineering design stage of phase 1 of the Lake Drive Improvements began in summer 2024.
+The engineering design stage of phase one of the Lake Drive Improvements began in summer 2024.

 The following briefly describes key aspects of the project: